pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

 Step-by-step Instructions
 -------------------------

+As a reminder, at the end of the year I do scan for duplicate homework.
+I keep all homework assignments from prior semesters, and assignments from non-Simpson students that I find on-line.
+Make sure your work is your own.

 1. Create an empty array called ``room_list``.
 2. Create a variable called ``room``.
 Set it equal to an array with five elements.
     For the first element, create a string with a description of your first room.